 - Before completing a magnet application, you will need to ensure that your child has a student identification number with Broward County Public Schools.
 You may secure the identification number from your child's home boundary school or any public school in Broward County.

-- Faxed or incomplete applications will NOT be processed.
+- Incomplete applications will NOT be processed.
 Only one application per student will be accepted.
-Applications received or postmarked after February 5, 2020 will be processed at a later date pending space availability.
+Applications received or postmarked after the close of the application window will be processed at a later date pending space availability.

 - Students applying to kindergarten must be five years old by September 1st.

-- All Middle School and High School applicants must submit a copy of their most recent report card by mail, fax, or email.
+- All Middle School and High School applicants must submit a copy of their most recent report card when completing their applications through the Office of School Choice Dashboard